MajorGrinch/StudyingComputeScience/CSAPP/README.md

 #### Impact of Write Strategy
 Write-throught is simpler to implement and the read misses are less expensive because they do not tirgger a memory write.
 On the other hand, write-back caches result in fewer transfers, which allows more bandwidth to memory for I/O devices that perform DMA.
 In general, caches further down the hierarchy are more likely to use write-back than write-through because the increasing transfer time.

+# Chapter 8
+Modern systems react to these situations by making abrupt changes in the control flow.
+In general, we refer to these abrupt changes as *exceptional control flow(ECF)*.
+ECF occurs at all levels of a computer system.
+For example, at the hardware level, events detected by the hardware trigger abrupt control transfers to exception handlers.
+At the operating systems level, the kernel transfers control from one user process to another via context switches.
+At the application level, a process can send a *signal* to another process that abruptly transfers control to a signal handler in the recipient.